 Resource Management allows you to configure your system to accurately forecast the use of your resources based on their availability so that the work that must be done is completed on time and on budget.

-Resource Management refers to all the activities performed by the Adobe Workfront administrator, the resource manager, and the Project Owner to plan (Resource or Scenario Planning) and schedule (Resource Scheduling) an organization’s resources and assign them to the work that needs to be done, taking into account their availability.
+Resource Management refers to all the activities performed by the Adobe Workfront administrator, the resource manager, and the Project Owner to plan (Resource or Scenario Planning) and schedule (Workload Balancer) an organization’s resources and assign them to the work that needs to be done, taking into account their availability.
 Additionally, resource management also refers to viewing information about the planned and actual resource allocations in a report view (Utilization report).

 Workfront has several sets of tools used to manage resources.
 Each tool has an individual scope.
 Currently, you can use the following Resource Management tools in Workfront, depending on which stage of resource management you are in: